Orgasm: Dysfunction and satisfaction

 If orgasm is desired, anorgasmia may be attributed to an inability to relax.
 It may be associated with performance pressure and an unwillingness to pursue pleasure, as separate from the other person's satisfaction; often, women worry so much about the pleasure of their partner that they become anxious, which manifests as impatience with the delay of orgasm for them.
 This delay can lead to frustration of not reaching orgasmic sexual satisfaction.
 Psychoanalyst Wilhelm Reich, in his 1927 book Die Funktion des Orgasmus (published in English in 1980 as Genitality in the Theory and Therapy of Neurosis) was the first to make orgasm central to the concept of mental health, and he defined neurosis in terms of blocks to having orgastic potency.
 Although orgasm dysfunction can have psychological components, physiological factors often play a role.
 For instance, delayed orgasm or the inability to achieve orgasm is a common side effect of many medications.
 Specifically, with regard to simultaneous orgasm and similar practices, many sexologists claim that the idea of premature ejaculation as a problem derives from the early 20th century when mutual orgasm was overly emphasized as an objective and a sign of true sexual satisfaction in intimate relationships.
 Menopause may involve loss of hormones supporting sexuality and genital functionality.
 Vaginal and clitoral atrophy and dryness affect up to 50–60 percent of postmenopausal women.
 Testosterone levels in men fall as they age.
 Sexual dysfunction overall becomes more likely with poor physical and emotional health.
 "Negative experiences in sexual relationships and overall well-being" are associated with sexual dysfunction.

+Research has examined orgasm function after gender-affirming hormone therapy.
+A 2023 study of 130 transgender women and 33 transgender men who had received gender-affirming hormone therapy for at least one year assessed self-reported orgasm function during masturbation, including time to orgasm, orgasm duration, orgasm location, orgasm satisfaction, and the post-orgasm refractory period.
+The study reported that transgender women had increases in time to orgasm, orgasm duration, and orgasm satisfaction after beginning hormone therapy, and that some participants reported a shift from short, single-peak orgasms to longer, multiple-peak orgasms.